jdoughty04/Chessformer/docs/training.md

 - `xattn_structured_use_engineered_source`: adds a fourth structured square-attention source built from the `main` engineered square features.
 - `engineered_only_xattn_ablation`: removes the backbone / CSMP / Perceiver path and trains structured x-attn against the engineered source alone.
 - `structured_xattn_gate_usage_target`: sets the minimum average `|effective_gate|` encouraged by the weak hinge loss.

+LM pseudotokens are optional static learned KV memory.
+They are best thought of as a brief regularizer for frozen-LLM commentary adaptation, not as grounded board context.

 The current `main` engineered source is a `205`-dim per-square vector: